 The Executor of the Will applies for probate.
 If there is more than one Executor, more than one can apply.

 What Do I Need to Apply for Probate?

-To apply for probate, an application must be made to the Supreme Court and the relevant application fee must be paid.
-In order for the Court to make the Order for Probate, it must be satisfied that the deceased has actually died, that the Will that is being presented is the final version of the Will made by the deceased and that it has been prepared and signed in accordance with the estate Law’s in Victoria.
+To apply for probate, an application must be made to the Supreme Court, and the relevant application fee must be paid.
+For the Court to make the Order for Probate, it must be satisfied that the deceased has died, that the Will being presented is the final version of the Will made by the deceased and that it has been prepared and signed following the estate Law’s in Victoria.

 For further information on estate matters or to make an appointment, please contact us on 5303 0281 or at firstname.lastname@example.org.

 Liability limited by a scheme approved under Professional Standards Legislation.

 The information on this website is of a general nature only.
 It is not, nor is it intended to be legal advice.
 You should consult a lawyer for individual advice about your particular circumstances.